iScsc/iscsc.fr-blog-notify/README.md

 ## Config
 *see [.env.example](./.env.example)*

 In a `.env` file, specify your Discord token and the channel ID in which the bot needs to post notifications.
-You can also chose the refresh timer, in minutes.
+You can also chose the refresh delay, in minutes.

 URLs to both the API and the blog posts need to be specified in the `.env` too, and you can also chose the color of the embed banner but there is a default value in `blogReader.py`.
 For the club website, we have the following URLs: